artemdev9/image_classification_cnn_ml_model/README.md

 If you want to train the model yourself start at step 1, if you want to use the website and make predictions start at step 4.

 ### Step 1
 Add the images in corresponding folders to train the ML model.
-The images folder has 4 folders: bicycles, cars, deers, mountains.
-Each of them has a txt file with the link to the database of images.
-Download the 4 databases and place them inside the folder.

 ### Step 2